Updated 2026-03-08

 Braze

 Enterprise mobile-first customer engagement platform.
-Overkill for most, but best-in-class for large mobile apps.
+Overkill for most, but best-in-class for large mobile apps that have outgrown OneSignal.

 Braze powers push, email, SMS, in-app messaging, and content cards for some of the world's largest mobile-first companies, with real-time data streaming and cross-channel orchestration that's genuinely best-in-class.
-The mobile SDKs are more mature and feature-rich than OneSignal's, with capabilities like location-based triggering and dynamic content personalization.
+The mobile SDKs are more mature and feature-rich than OneSignal's, with capabilities like location-based triggering, AI personalization, and dynamic content optimization.
 Custom enterprise pricing starts around $10k+/month with a long sales cycle, putting it firmly out of reach for startups and SMBs.
-Best for enterprise mobile apps with large user bases and budgets to match, where OneSignal's features feel limiting.
+Best for enterprise mobile apps with large user bases where OneSignal's features feel limiting.

 Visit